jamesshore/livestream/README.md

 1. The first character is the rank of the card, with '0' representing '10': A, 2, 3, 4, 5, 6, 7, 8, 9, 0, J, Q, K.
 2. The second character is the suit of the card: H, S, D, C referring to Hearts, Spades, Diamonds, and Clubs respectively.

-The `run` script calls `src/cli/run.js`, which in turns calls `src/score.js`.
-The scoring code is in the `src/` directory.
+The `run` script calls `src/score.js`.
+The scoring code is in the `src/logic/` directory.
 It's incomplete, but may be ignored and/or moved for this week's challenge.

-The `CommandLine` infrastructure built in [this week's Lunch & Learn](https://www.jamesshore.com/Blog/Lunch-and-Learn/Application-Infrastructure.html) is available in the `src/infrastructure/` directory.
-It can be used as a starting point.
+Command-line infrastructure is in the `src/infrastructure/` directory.

 Running the Code